qaswarh/ACI-automation-with-Ansible/README.md

 Logistics for this demo
 -----------------------
 Centos VM with Python3 and Ansible installed
-Cisco APIC sandbox at [Cisco APIC DC](https://sandboxapicdc.cisco.com)
+Cisco APIC Sandbox at [Cisco APIC DC](https://sandboxapicdc.cisco.com)